 Sub no Interest Summary of submission 254 Visitor - Interstate Refer to Submission 246 255 Resident - Rowe Street Urban consolidation / affordable housing I fully understand the need to accommodate and encourage urban renewal and for more affordable and social housing.
 These are worthy aims yet newer development does not include them.
 Suggests that the state and local government report card shows a clear fail.
 Must mandate affordable and social housing in future developments.
 Net community benefit Doesn't see any community or civic benefits.
 Where are any community facilities likely to come from?
 Council and state Government have not done a great job setting the scene in Queens Parade already, so time to make amends with your ratepayers who pay your wages and provide you with employment.
 It is the ratepayers not the developers that clothe and feed you, so please don't forget that.
-Precinct 4 Now you can walk in the street and feel the sun and rain on your face.
+Precinct4 Now you can walk in the street and feel the sun and rain on your face.
 With 6 storeys you can kiss the sun good bye.
 Historic facades need protection, not to be overwhelmed by monoliths.
-4 storeys is the absolute highest that should be allowed Page interference and the second state of t Rear interface/amenity • Properties that back onto Queens Parade will face 6 storeys to their rear - they will be blighted by such developments and seem to be ignored.
+4 storeys is the absolute highest that should be allowed Rear interface/amenity Properties that back onto Queens Parade will face 6 storeys to their rear - they will be blighted by such developments and seem to be ignored.
 There will be increased overlooking and overshadowing as well as increased traffic in lanes and parking in the streets.
-May reduce land values and consequently rates for the Council. way reduce land values and consequently rates for the council.
+May reduce land values and consequently rates for the Council.
 256 Resident - McKean Street Neighbourhood character Important to maintain neighbourhood feel and architecturally important streetscapes.
 Increased heights does not achieve this Collingwood, Richmond and Fitzroy have had their skylines changed to meet council and state government's desire for greater density of housing.
-They have largely lost the architecture that made the inner city unique Height/mandatory Should have mandatory setbacks No more than 3 storeys should be allowed 257 Visitor - Melbourne Plan Melbourne Local communities should lead the planning of their own centres Heritage Secret less involves les les traites Do not lose irreplaceable heritage Parapets and roof lines should remain visible against the sky Licitate Height Heights should be in keeping with existing heights Heights should be in keeping with existing heights Rear setbacks Manage heights and massing on laneways to preserve and enhance laneway amenity Laneways Avoid inappropriate densities that lead to laneway traffic - prioritise walking and active transport in laneways 258 Resident - Wright Street Consultant report Prefers vision for Precinct 4 as set out in GJM report - it would retain the Victorian streetscape on both sides of Queens Parade Built form Council's DDO may lead to the destruction of the streetscape The preferred mode of development in a heritage streetscape is to push development up then back, but it mostly looks dreadful On narrow lots, 5 storeys will look top heavy and be visible from a long way away - trees can disguise four storeys but not five Width of Queens Parade doesn't mean higher buildings would look good Heritage Council should develop design templates that demonstrate compliance with heritage requirements Parts of Queens Parade can accommodate higher development as outlined in the DDO.
-Leave Precinct 4 with more modest development which would accommodate future change 259 Organisation - the Royal Heritage Historical Society of Victoria • Controls will encourage the destruction of heritage - allowing demolition of all but front 6 metres to allow development of 6 storeys with a 6 metre setback will destroy the skyline This is facadism which is a long discredited form of heritage conservation and specifically discouraged by the planning scheme
+They have largely lost the architecture that made the inner city unique Height/mandatory Should have mandatory setbacks Norre than 3 storeys should be allowed 257 Visitor - Melbourne Plan Melbourne Local communities should lead the planning of their own centres Heritage Do not lose irreplaceable heritage Parapets and roof lines should remain visible against the sky Height Height should be in keeping with existing heights Rear setbacks Manage heights and massing on laneways to preserve and enhance laneway amenity Laneways Avoid inappropriate densities that lead to laneway traffic - prioritise walking and active transport in laneways 258 Resident - Wright Street Consultant report Prefers vision for Precinct 4 as set out in GJM report - it would retain the Victorian streetscape on both sides of Queens Parade Built form Council's DDO may lead to the destruction of the streetscape The preferred mode of development in a heritage streetscape is to push development up then back, but it mostly looks dreadful On narrow lots, 5 storeys will look top heavy and be visible from a long way away - trees can disguise four storeys but not five Width of Queens Parade doesn't mean higher buildings would look good Heritage Council should develop design templates that demonstrate compliance with heritage requirements Parts of Queens Parade can accommodate higher development as outlined in the DDO.
+Leave Precinct 4 with more modest development which would accommodate future change 259 Organisation - the Royal Historical Society of Victoria Heritage Controls will encourage the destruction of heritage - allowing demolition of all but front 6 metres to allow development of 6 storeys with a 6 metre setback will destroy the skyline This is facadism which is a long discredited form of heritage conservation and specifically discouraged by the planning scheme